-Submissions are now being accepted for the 12th annual award-winning Lehigh Valley Press Student Poetry Project.
+The deadline for submissions for the 12th annual award-winning Lehigh Valley Press Student Poetry Project is March 17.

 In celebration of National Poetry Month in April, poems will be selected in each of the Elementary School, Middle School and High School categories and published in the April 26 and 27 Focus section in the eight Lehigh Valley Press newspapers and web sites.